 In 2017 the Queen Victoria was given an extensive multi-million dollar refurbishment.
 The changes made to the ship were extensive, and included a reorganisation of the ship’s interior spaces including:

 - A new Britannia Club restaurant that occupies a space that used to house the Chart Room,

-- A revitalized Chart Room bar in the space once occupied by the Cafe Carinthia – this bar is based on a successful design used on QE2 and QM2, however the Queen Victoria’s room takes inspiration from star charts,
+- A revitalized Chart Room bar in the space once occupied by the Cafe Carinthia, this bar is based on a successful design used on QE2 and QM2, however the Queen Victoria’s Chart Room takes inspiration from star charts,

 - A renovated nightclub called the Yacht Club replacing the Hemispheres Bar,

 - New grand suites at the aft end of the ship,